Cut to the Chase And 99 Other Rules to Liberate Yourself and Gain Back the Gift of Time

 81. Your time is your life

 You would not give a hammer or a wrench the power to decide when it should be used.
-Don’t give that power to your telephone or your PDA.
+Don’t give that power to your smartphone.
 Set times and limits for their use.

 83. Avoid toxic people